 The proposed Project will not result in an increased need for public services.
-The Project will have a secure fence b.
+The Project will have a secure fence along its perimeter with a Knox box to allow the fire department access to the facility.

+b.
 Proposed measures to reduce or control direct impacts on public services, if any.